A Brief History

 Against the backdrop of the heyday of America’s cultural revolution of the 1960s were some notable developments.
 The first successful fly-by mission to Mars, Mariner 4, launched in 1964, returned the first pictures of the Martian surface.

 Intelsat I, nicknamed Early Bird (the first commercial communications satellite) was placed in geosynchronous orbit (the same speed that the Earth rotates) in 1965.
 Three American astronauts made history on July 21, 1969 by successfully landing on the moon, fulfilling JFK’s 1961 mission statement to land “a” man safely on the moon by the end of the 1960’s and return him safely to earth.
+It was Armstrong (of Apollo 11) who made the first boot print.

 Beyond the verifiable explanations for the extraterrestrial mystery (from ball-lightning, a rare electromagnetic weather-related phenomenon, to deliberate hoaxes), are cases which have escaped the grasp of complete comprehension by science.
 Keith suggests the strange possibility that there are at least some instances which are actual “supernatural” occurrences.